Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Browns have covered the spread once this year when underdogs by 2.5 points or more (in two chances).

-- Cleveland is 2-2 against the spread and 2-2 overall in games when it puts up more than 20.3 points.
+- Cleveland is 2-2 against the spread and 2-2 overall when the team notches more than 20.3 points.

-- The Browns have turned the ball over eight times, one fewer times than the Bengals have forced turnovers (9).
+- This season the Browns have eight turnovers, one fewer than the Bengals have takeaways (9).

 Home and road insights

-- At home this season, Cincinnati has one win against the spread and is 2-1 overall.
+- Cincinnati has covered the spread once at home, and is 2-1 overall there, this year.

 - At home, the Bengals are winless ATS (0-1) as 2.5-point favorites or greater.

-- Cleveland is 1-2 overall, with two wins against the spread, away from home.
+- Cleveland is 1-2 overall, with two wins against the spread, in away games.

-- This season, in three away games, Cleveland has gone over the total twice.
+- This year, in three away games, Cleveland has gone over the total twice.

 Powered by Data Skrive.